devender-yadav/counter-dapp/README.md

 -----------

 _P.S.
 This is just an experimental demo DApp.
-Feel free to edit it :smile:._
+Feel free to edit it :smile:_